 Two-bed upstairs flat, spit-level, slight barbed error, snuck in easy through the wall and up the attic bedroom to see those cotton boys silently sleeping, intoxicating hum of innocent children, lint, flack, gack-pack-nack, the whole place was heavy mourning, every surface dead Mum, every crayon, tractor, coat, welly, covered in a film of grief.
 Down the dead Mum stairs, plinkty plink curled claws whisper, down to Daddy’s recently Mum-and-Dad bedroom.

-In the story, the writer-father is writing a book about controversial but highly influential Yorkshire poet Ted Hughes.
+In the story, the writer-father is struggling to create a book about the controversial but highly influential Yorkshire poet Ted Hughes.
 The father and the sons are unnamed, but the narration moves between their thoughts and the crow’s, and thus we develop a sense of their needs, personalities and individual devastation.
-12
+23

 There is one line from the crow that sticks with me: “He didn’t see me against the blackness of his trauma.”
 Indeed, the senses fold, don’t they?
 It’s a cruel trick of light, grief; even a giant crow in the entryway could seem normal.
 Touch is quite present, however, constant.

-Porter’s story is not about finding a substitute because no one lost can be substituted.
+Porter’s tale is not about finding a substitute because no one lost can be substituted.
 It’s about a transcending grief’s abstraction, kicking us back to a new, sustainable normal.
 Crow makes himself at home, invades the boys and Dad’s space, finally finds a reason to leave, Dad regains hope.

 We went to a place she loved.
 I told them in the car on the way that I realised I had been an unusual dad since Mum died.
 They told me not to worry.
 I told them that all the nonsense about Crow was over, I was going to get a bit more teaching work and stop thinking about Ted Hughes.
 They told me not to worry.

 The beauty of this prose/poem is a renewed love between the sons.
 The boys fill the gap where the mom used to be, and together they absorb each other’s pain through small kindnesses.